Map: Where university protesters have been arrested across the United States - KESQ

 By Alex Leeds Matthews, Krystina Shveda, Amy O’Kruk and Renée Rigdon, CNN

-(CNN) — As pro-Palestinian protests have erupted on college campuses nationwide, protesters — including students and faculty — have been arrested.
-The protests grew after an encampment on the campus of Columbia University in New York City led to the arrest of more than 100 protesters on April 18.
+(CNN) — As pro-Palestinian protests have erupted on college campuses nationwide, protesters — including students and faculty — continue to be arrested since the first demonstrators were detained at Columbia University nearly two weeks ago.
+More than 400 protesters were arrested on April 30, according to a CNN review of university and law enforcement statements.
+Of those, police said around 300 people were arrested at Columbia University and City College of New York.

-Since then, more than 1,000 people have been arrested on college and university campuses from coast to coast as schools prepare for spring commencement ceremonies.
+More than 1,500 people have been arrested on college and university campuses since April 18 as schools prepare for spring commencement ceremonies, according to CNN’s review.
 The University of Southern California, where nearly 100 protesters were arrested April 24, canceled its primary commencement event.
-Protesters have been arrested on more than 25 campuses across at least 21 states.
+Protesters have been arrested on more than 30 campuses across at least 23 states.
 Many other schools have experienced protests without arrests.

 Protest demands vary from campus to campus, but a major focus is that universities divest from companies with financial ties to Israel amid its war with Hamas.
 There have also been counter-protests, resulting in clashes at UCLA on Sunday.